Nitroglycerin Sublingual TabletPronunciation

 Nitroglycerin Sublingual Tablet - Clinical Pharmacology

 Therapeutic doses of nitroglycerin may reduce systolic, diastolic, and mean arterial blood pressure.
-Effective coronary perfusion pressure is usually maintained, but can be compromised if blood pressure falls excessively or increased heart rate decreases diastolic filling time.
+Effective coronary perfusion pressure is usually maintained, but can be compromised if blood pressure falls excessively, or increased heart rate decreases diastolic filling time.

-Elevated central venous and pulmonary capillary wedge pressures, pulmonary vascular resistance and systemic vascular resistance are also reduced by nitroglycerin therapy.
-Heart rate is usually slightly increased, presumably a reflex response to the fall in blood pressure.
+Elevated central venous and pulmonary capillary wedge pressures, and pulmonary and systemic vascular resistance are also reduced by nitroglycerin therapy.
+Heart rate is usually slightly increased, presumably due to a compensatory response to the fall in blood pressure.
 Cardiac index may be increased, decreased, or unchanged.
-Patients with elevated left ventricular filling pressure and systemic vascular resistance values in conjunction with a depressed cardiac index are likely to experience an improvement in cardiac index.
-On the other hand, when filling pressures and cardiac index are normal, cardiac index may be slightly reduced by intravenous nitroglycerin.
+Myocardial oxygen consumption or demand (as measured by the pressure-rate product, tension-time index, and stroke-work index) is decreased and a more favorable supply-demand ratio can be achieved.
+Patients with elevated left ventricular filling pressures and increased systemic vascular resistance in association with a depressed cardiac index are likely to experience an improvement in cardiac index.
+In contrast, when filling pressures and cardiac index are normal, cardiac index may be slightly reduced following nitroglycerin administration.

 Indications and Usage for Nitroglycerin Sublingual Tablet

-Sublingual nitroglycerin therapy is contraindicated in patients with early myocardial infarction, severe anemia, increased intracranial pressure and those with a known hypersensitivity to nitroglycerin.
+Sublingual nitroglycerin therapy is contraindicated in patients with early myocardial infarction, severe anemia, increased intracranial pressure, and those with a known hypersensitivity to nitroglycerin.

 Only the smallest dose required for effective relief of the acute anginal attack should be used.
 Excessive use may lead to the development of tolerance.
-Nitroglycerin USP tablets are intended for sublingual or buccal administration and should not be swallowed.
+Nitroglycerin Sublingual Tablets are intended for sublingual or buccal administration and should not be swallowed.

-Nitrate therapy may aggravate angina caused by hypertrophic cardiomyopathy.
+Nitrate therapy may aggravate the angina caused by hypertrophic cardiomyopathy.

 The drug should be discontinued if blurring of vision or drying of the mouth occurs.
 Excessive dosage of nitroglycerin may produce severe headaches.

-Information for patients
+Information for Patients